-The Scheduled RD Supported field is set to 1 to indicate that the EDMG STA supports the scheduling procedure of the RD protocol described in 10.30.3 and 10.30.4.
-This field is set to 1 if the MU-MIMO Supported field in the STA’s EDMG Capabilities element is equal to 1.
+The Scheduled RD Supported field indicates if the EDMG STA supports the scheduling procedure of the RD protocol described in 10.30.3 and 10.30.4.
+This field is set to 1 if dot11EDMGScheduledRDImplemented is true.
 Otherwise, this field is set to 0.
+When dot11EDMGMIMOSupport is either muAndSuMimo (2) or reciprocalMuMimoAndSuMimo (3), dot11EDMGScheduledRDImplemented is always true.

 10.30.5 Reverse direction for EDMG DL MU-MIMO